In Unprecedented Move, India Revokes Kashmir's Special Status, Sparks Fears Of Unrest

 HM Amit Shah: Jammu and Kashmir to be a union territory with legislature and Ladakh to be union territory without legislature pic.twitter.com/nsEL5Lr15h— ANI (@ANI) August 5, 2019

-Modi, who was re-elected this year at the head of his Bharatiya Janata Party, had promised in his campaign to revoke Kashmir's special status.
+Modi, who was reelected this year at the head of his Bharatiya Janata Party, had promised in his campaign to revoke Kashmir's special status.

-Apparently anticipating unrest over the move, India dispatched tens of thousands of troops to Kashmir, put local politicians under house arrest, cut off internet and phone service and ordered tourists to evacuate.
+Apparently anticipating unrest over the move, India dispatched tens of thousands of troops to Kashmir, put local politicians under house arrest, cut off Internet and phone service and ordered tourists to evacuate.

 "[There] shall be no movement of public and all educational institutions shall also remain closed," the government said in an order issued Sunday, according to The Hindustan Times.
 "There will be a complete bar on holding any kind of public meetings or rallies during the period of operation of this order."

-Mehbhooba Mufti, a former chief minister of Jammu and Kashmir, called the move illegal and unconstitutional, describing it as "the darkest day in Indian democracy."
+Mehbooba Mufti, a former chief minister of Jammu and Kashmir, called the move illegal and unconstitutional, describing it as "the darkest day in Indian democracy."

-On Twitter, former finance minister Arun Jaitley praised the government's actions, saying Kashmir's special status "had to go" and thanked the prime minister for "correcting a historical blunder."
+On Twitter, former Finance Minister Arun Jaitley praised the government's actions, saying Kashmir's special status "had to go," and thanked the prime minister for "correcting a historical blunder."

 My complements to the Prime Minister Shri Narendra Modi ji and the Home Minister Shri Amit Shah for correcting a historical blunder.— Arun Jaitley (@arunjaitley) August 5, 2019